The capital of Italy’s Tuscany region, Florence is flooded with Renaissance charm and modern Italian life – not to mention some really great gelato.

 9. Cantina del Gelato – gelato with a view

-One of the most recently opened gelaterias in Florence, Cantina del Gelato is located across the Arno from Uffizi Gallery and Ponte Vecchio.
+One of the most recently opened gelaterias in Florence, Cantina del Gelato is located across the Arno from Uffizi Gallery and Ponte Vecchio, which makes Florence one of the best towns in Tuscany.

 With a range of interesting flavours, including goat’s cheese with walnuts, vinsanto and cantuccini cookies, whiskey with cinnamon, mascarpone with Nutella, and many more, you can’t miss this delicious spot.